paulbgtr/paulbgtr/README.md

 ### Hi there

-- 🧑‍🦲 &nbsp;I'm a student and a Linux enthusiast
+- 🧑‍🦲 &nbsp;I'm a student and I like Linux
 - 🌱 &nbsp;I’m currently learning Qt, C++
 - ⚡ &nbsp;Fact: I like studying